Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Financial Incentives Against Natural Solutions

-The healthcare industry's financial structure often discourages natural or holistic approaches.
-This is especially true for non-patentable alternatives.
+- The healthcare industry's financial structure often discourages natural or holistic approaches, especially for non-patentable alternatives.

 The Unpatentable Nature of Many Natural Remedies

-Many natural remedies can't be patented.
-This reduces the financial incentive for pharmaceutical companies to invest in their development and marketing.
+- Many natural remedies can't be patented, reducing the financial incentive for pharmaceutical companies to invest in their development and marketing.

 The contrast between big pharma and natural health is a critical choice in healthcare.
 Understanding the implications of each approach is key to making informed health decisions.